B’naiture Mentoring and Four Worlds Approach

 Our four worlds holistic mentoring curriculum is guided toward nourishing the body, mind, heart, and spirit of each child.

-B’naiture is designed to meet the needs of all of the parts of your child.
+B’naiture is designed to meet the needs and support the growth of all dimensions of your child.
 As you will read below, we create a balanced program that nurtures a child’s body, emotions, mind, and spirit.
-We believe humans learn best when learning happens on all of these levels so we strive to create a learning environment that honors this.
+We believe humans learn best when learning happens on all of these levels and strive to create a learning environment that honors this.

 - Adventuring into the wilderness